adamk72/adk_docusaurus/docs/pm-tools/non-technical-officers.md

 ---
-title: For the Non-Technical Founder/Officer (WIP)
+title: Founders, Officers, and Hiring Managers
 ---

 There’s a rumor goin’ round that all one has to do is hire a couple of software developers, a.k.a “coders” and presto, the dreams of garage to penthouse is suddenly fulfilled.